awesomemotive/edd-status-board/readme.txt

 == Changelog ==
+= 1.1.6 =
+* FIX: Spelling error in settings
+* FIX: Changed URLs in readme to be example.org
+* UPDATED: Translations

 = 1.1.5 =
 * NEW: Forces a scale of 1, to avoid "(Thousands)" from auto scaling the graphs.
 Filter added to allow setting the scale or auto scaling.